Company Formation in Netherlands

 Company Registration Procedure

 Registration of legal entities in the Netherlands is carried out through the Chamber of Commerce — KVK (Kamer van Koophandel).
 For BV and NV, the involvement of a civil law notary is mandatory.
-The notary prepares the deed of incorporation, the company’s articles of association, and registers the company in the Trade Register.
-The company acquires legal status upon signing the deed of incorporation.
+COREDO coordinates the entire process remotely — physical presence in the Netherlands is not required.
+The procedure consists of four stages.

-Following registration, the company is required to complete a number of additional steps: open a corporate bank account with a Dutch or European bank, appoint an accountant or auditor for financial reporting, and ensure compliance with anti-money laundering requirements (Wwft — Wet ter voorkoming van witwassen en financieren van terrorisme).
-Companies engaged in certain types of activity may also need to obtain additional licences or permits from relevant regulators.
+Following registration, the company must maintain accounting records and file financial statements, ensure compliance with anti-money laundering requirements (Wwft — Wet ter voorkoming van witwassen en financieren van terrorisme), and, for certain types of activity, obtain additional licences or permits from relevant regulators.

 Required Documents